seebigs/bundl/README.md

 # Bundl
-> Develop frontend bundles with ease
+> A reinvented build tool
 * [API Documentation](https://github.com/seebigs/bundl/wiki/API-Documentation)
 * [Popular Plugins](https://github.com/seebigs/bundl/wiki/Popular-Plugins)
 * [Examples](https://github.com/seebigs/bundl/wiki/Examples)

 ## What Is Bundl?
-In short it's, **a reinvented build tool**.
-Bundl is a flexible way to package your source code plus additional resources (like styles and images) into a JavaScript bundle that can be served to your web browser.
+Bundl is the best way to manage your frontend codebase.
 It switches the paradigm of when resources are built vs when they are needed ([Bundl On-Demand](https://github.com/seebigs/bundl#build-resources-live-on-demand)).
+Use it as a task manager or use it to package your source code with additional resources (like styles and images) into a JavaScript bundle that can be served to your web browser.

 ## Why Use Bundl?
-* Build resoucres only when requested by your browser (and only if they've changed) ([Example](https://github.com/seebigs/bundl/wiki/Examples))
+* Build resoucres only when requested by your browser (and only if they've changed) ([Example](https://github.com/seebigs/bundl/wiki/Examples#start-a-local-webserver))
-* Easily concat, require, and wrap all of your various resources to generate the bundle you really need ([Example](https://github.com/seebigs/bundl/wiki/Examples))
+* Easily concat, require, and wrap all of your various resources to generate the bundle you really need ([Example](https://github.com/seebigs/bundl/wiki/Examples#bundles-for-browsers))
-* Write next generation ES6 JavaScript today with a transpiler plugin ([Example](https://github.com/seebigs/bundl/wiki/Examples))
+* Run other tasks like linting, file system operations, etc. ([Example](https://github.com/seebigs/bundl/wiki/Examples#server-side-operations))
-* Run other tasks like linting, file system operations, etc. ([Example](https://github.com/seebigs/bundl/wiki/Examples))
+* Get unit test coverage fast (without the overhead of PhantomJS) ([Example](https://github.com/seebigs/bundl-jasmine-node))
-* Get unit test coverage fast (without the overhead of PhantomJS) ([Example](https://github.com/seebigs/bundl/wiki/Examples))
+* Write next generation ES6 JavaScript today with a transpiler plugin ([Example](https://github.com/seebigs/bundl-pack-babel))

 ---
 ## Get Started